abigailrb03/cs294-project/src/project/README.md

 Our frontend is in the `daylist/templates` directory and is written in HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets).
 HTML creates the layout and content of the webpage and CSS styles the page by customizing things such as font, colors, and font size.

 Everything that the user *can't* see is considered *backend*; things like OOP class designs, databases, and data manipulation are things that the user doesn't see when they visit a webpage.
-The backend of this project is written in Python using the [Flask](https://flask.palletsprojects.com/en/stable/) framework and can be found in in `daylist`.
+The backend of this project is written in Python using the [Flask](https://flask.palletsprojects.com/en/stable/) framework and can be found in `daylist`.

 For this project we will ask you to utilize knowledge you've acquired through different parts of this course, such as Python functions, data structures, and control statements, as well as SQL.

+## `songs` table schema

 We have a database of 100 songs stored in a *SQL table*.
 The code we use to construct the database is in `daylist/db.py`.
 You don't need to worry about this code, but you should read through `daylist/schema.sql` to familiarize yourself with the structure of the SQL table called `songs` we'll be using.
 Here are the columns in our SQL table:

 | Column             | Data Type   | Description                                           |
 | ------------------ | ----------- | ----------------------------------------------------- |